Cinthav/robot/README.md

 While I am proud of the work showcased here, I want to emphasize that I will promptly remove any files if I am prevented or prohibited from sharing them.

+The C files in the repository is a snapshot of the programs for two years and two different robots.
+Many iterations were made, but these files are good representations of the final products and highlight the main features of the robots.

 During my involvement with this project, I had the invaluable opportunity to work in a team environment, honing my skills in collaborative coding.
 It marked my first experience developing code with client specifications in mind, extending beyond class assignments and small-scale projects.
 The challenge of meeting the driver and engineer's requirements while ensuring reliability and consistency in the robot's code was both exciting and fulfilling.

 Notably, I had the privilege of working directly with the robot itself, gaining intimate knowledge of its various components.
 This hands-on experience greatly contributed to my understanding of the code's practical implementation.